eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Wallet Unit identifier provided by the Wallet Provider in the WUA during PID issuance; see [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation).

-#### 6.5.5 Wallet Instance de-installation
+#### 6.5.5 Wallet Instance uninstallation

-No trust relationships are required for Wallet Instance de-installation; anybody able to access the device of the User will be able to do this.
+No trust relationships are required for Wallet Instance uninstallation; anybody able to access the device of the User will be able to do this.

 If the User uninstalls the Wallet Instance, the Wallet Instance ensures that the